Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Despite the military-like knurled pushbuttons and rapidly whirling timing wheel, this watch presents an overall impression of elegance.
 The tiny diamonds and well-designed subdials show well against their black backdrop.

 During my week-long test period, the date indicator and both subdials worked correctly.
 The timepiece lost an average of five seconds per day, which is considered excellent for a watch in this price range.

 The crown snaps in and out nicely and I did not detect sloppiness in the operation of the crown, pushbuttons or knob.
-Water resistance is listed at ATM 5.
+Water resistance is listed at 5 ATM.
 Consider this timepiece splash resistant only.
-The overall appearance of this Aatos automatic suggests above average robustness.
+The overall appearance of this Aatos automatic suggests above-average robustness.

 If you dislike heavy watches, you should avoid this timepiece.
 In every other respect, the Aatos G-JzakkoSSBD ranks at or near the top of my collection.
 It is elegant, comfortable and incredibly accurate.

 Dunn Award for Outstanding Value: Skmei 1064 Men's Sports Watch

 To compete for this award a timepiece must perform well in four categories.
 It must be stylish, accurate, durable and inexpensive.